Ten Tips: Increasing Your Life Energy

 3. Move your eyes.
 Stir it up.

 Look away from your computer and scan the room with your eyes.
 Feel the pleasure of exercising your eye muscles.
 Look at something in the distance and something up close.
-Keeping your eyes active helps you keep things in perspective and improves your emotional energetic contact with yourself and others.
+Keeping your eyes active helps you keep things in perspective.
+It also improves your emotional contact with yourself and others.

 4. Breathe deeply on purpose.